tytydraco/yessleep/out/My_town_celebrate_Christmas_very_differently_Because_were_cursed.md

 The ground was white when I was being dragged through startling nothing.

 I could smell the stink of burning flesh, and risked a look back.
 But there was nothing to look back on.
-Several faces were pressed against the barrier, trying to force themselves through, when demonic with melted faces and pointy ears leapt onto them.
-There was an  explosion of red, and I turned back.
+Several faces were pressed against the barrier, trying to force themselves through, when tiny creatures with melted faces and pointy ears leapt onto them.
+There was an  explosion of red splattering the glass.

+I turned back, thinking of my dead friends.

+They were at peace.

+Then what about me?!

+Where was *my* peace?

 The shadow tugged harder on the back of my sweater, and I stumbled.